Rush Hour 2: Cast

 The cast also includes Maggie Q as a young woman Carter unsuccessfully flirts with, Ernie Reyes Jr. as Zing, Jeremy Piven as a Versace salesman, Saul Rubinek a casino box man, Joel McKinnon Miller as Tex, and Gianni Russo as a pit boss, all have cameo appearances.
 Don Cheadle makes an uncredited appearance as Kenny, the owner of a Chinese restaurant in L.A. that also houses an illegal gambling den.

 Production

 Filming

 Filming took place between December 11, 2000 and April 30, 2001.
+Filming locations include the Desert Inn on the Las Vegas Strip in Las Vegas, as well as various locations in Hong Kong such as the Causeway Bay Typhoon Shelter or Tsim Sha Tsui police station.

 Fake-money controversy

 The prop masters for the film created approximately $1 trillion in fake money to be used as props in the film.
 The money was realistic enough that some of the film's extras pocketed it and attempted to spend it illegally outside of the production, which led to said fake money being confiscated and destroyed by the U.S. Secret Service.

+Production

+Director Brett Ratner claimed he had learned a lot from Jackie Chan's stunt work, and that choreographies for fight scenes in Rush Hour 2 were often designed on the day of filming.
+Ratner only informed Chan of where the scene should start and end for the sole purpose of storytelling, and left him to coordinate most of the action.
+Chris Tucker said the crew had wanted to bring "more of everything" to the sequel, which was echoed by Chan, who declared "There's got to be big actions, big stunts, big comedy, everything big!"